- Plan Your Trip

 - Media Center

-Shona McGill, CTC’s Aquarist, has been working on behavioral enrichment – that is, ways and means of making a turtle’s life more interesting.
+Shona McGill, CTC’s Aquarist, has been working on behavioural enrichment – that is, ways and means of making a turtle’s life more interesting.
 One of several ways being explored is to make a kind of huge, floating vegetarian ‘popsicle’ for the turtles – a big cylinder of frozen vegetables!

-“The main reason we chose an ice block feeder for the turtles in the swimming lagoon was to enhance feeding enrichment and behavior.
-The ice block allows turtles to act out natural feeding behavior that they would in the wild.
+“The main reason we chose an ice block feeder for the turtles in the swimming lagoon was to enhance feeding enrichment and behaviour.
+The ice block allows turtles to act out natural feeding behaviour that they would in the wild.
 Another reason for the ice block is to increase locomotion of our turtles.
 Since they get fed from the bridge, many turtles spend their time around that area throughout the day, resting in the fake coral at the bottom of the lagoon.
 Using floating enrichment should increase locomotion of those turtles.
 This also acts as a great display to visitors who are able to observe the enrichment.

 “Also, the fake coral in the lagoon allows the turtles to act out natural behaviour of scratching their carapace to remove parasites, such as barnacles.
 The fish in the lagoon is also behavioural enrichment as it is similar to a wild green sea turtles’ environment.
 The algae around the lagoon also acts as enrichment as turtles forage on that, similar to in the wild.”